mdn/content/files/en-us/web/progressive_web_apps/guides/offline_and_background_operation/index.md

 - It has been idle for 30 seconds
 - It has been running synchronous JavaScript for 30 seconds
-- The promise passed to `waitUntil()` has taken more than 5 minutes to settle.
+- The promise passed to `waitUntil()` has taken more than 5 minutes to settle

 ## Background fetch